chaoss/metrics/resources/metrics-template.md

 A description of what the metric is and what it captures.

 ## Objectives
 Answer the question for why someone wants to measure this metric and what can be known with it.
+This can include a brief description of how the metric could be used to help better understand issues of diversity, equity, and/or inclusion.

 ## Implementation
 Provide details on how to measure the metric, collect the data, and analyze it.
 The following sub-headings are optional but help to structure the different aspects of implementation.